Monday, 26 January 2026

 You might have seen Jolene's latest quilt, country star medallion?
 Well, I downloaded the pattern over the holidays and have begun pulling a few fabrics.
 I'm trying to be more intentional about using what I already have here, so I started out with an old tablecloth from the hallway cupboard and am mixing & matching with fabrics from a few different collections.

-It's not exactly all planned out yet... 🤞things will unfold gradually.
+it's not exactly all planned out yet...

 Until next time, Linda